Krakow is a uniquely charming city that will make you want to visit again and again.

 There are a couple of cute cafes and nice restaurants along the street.

-Look up to take in all the lovely painted houses, as the cobbled road leads you to Wawel Castle.
+Look up to take in all the lovely painted houses and architectural details, as the cobbled road leads you to the famous Wawel Castle.

-This is probably Krakow’s most famous, iconic landmarks.
+This is probably Krakow’s most famous, iconic landmarks and definitely one of the best things to see in Krakow.

-There is a lot to see in the castle, the cathedral next to it and the gardens around it, so I suggest you dedicate at least half a day to it.
+There is a lot to see in the castle, the cathedral next to it and the gardens around it, so I suggest you dedicate at least half a day to Wawel Castle.
 Here are my highlights:

 The Wawel Architecture and Garden Tour